Symbian9/qmapshack-doc-wiki/README.txt

    ..........................

-      Depending on what you want and depending on what prerequisites are met by your installation  follow the instructions in sections "A." or "B.", above.
+      Depending on what you want and depending on what prerequisites are met by your installation  follow the instructions in sections "B." and optionally "A.", above.

    6. Sharing your changes